-Sector-specific legislation governing the sectors for energy, telecommunications, financial services and media, as well as the Takeovers Act, contain specific merger provisions; however, the jurisdiction for merger control primarily remains with the Agency.
+Both the Takeovers Act and sector-specific legislation governing the sectors for energy, telecommunications, financial services and media, contain specific merger provisions; however, the jurisdiction for merger control primarily remains with the Agency.

 Energy Sector

 The energy sector is primarily regulated by the Energy Act, which empowers the Agency for Energy to perform the role of the market regulator.
 The Agency for Energy is, inter alia, authorised to supervise the efficiency and competitiveness of gas and electricity markets.
 The Energy Act also provides specific rules for cooperation with the (Competition) Agency, under which the two agencies cater for each other with all of the necessary information to perform their duties